bnsreenu/digitalsreeni-image-annotator/README.md

 - Semi-automated annotations with SAM-2 assistance (Segment Anything Model) — Because who doesn't love a helpful AI sidekick?
 - Manual annotations with polygons and rectangles — For when you want to show SAM-2 who's really in charge.
-- Save annotations in COCO-compatible JSON format.
-- Edit existing annotations.
-- Load and continue previous annotation work.
+- Save and load projects for continued work.
+- Import existing COCO JSON annotations with images.
+- Export annotations to various formats (COCO JSON, YOLO v8, Labeled images, Semantic labels, Pascal VOC).
 - Handle multi-dimensional images (TIFF stacks and CZI files).
 - Zoom and pan for detailed annotations.
 - Support for multiple classes with customizable colors.
-- Import and export annotations.
 - User-friendly interface with intuitive controls.
 - Change the application font size on the fly — Make your annotations as big or small as your caffeine level requires.
 - Dark mode for those late-night annotation marathons — Who needs sleep when you have dark mode?
-- NEW: Load custom SAM2 pre-trained models for flexible and improved semi-automated annotations.
+- Load custom SAM2 pre-trained models for flexible and improved semi-automated annotations.

 ## Installation